 Don’t worry as now you can easily collect or update information through emails by using Microsoft Access 2007/ 2010/2013/2016 with Microsoft Outlook 2007/2010/2013/2016.

-This tutorial gives you the best tips and tricks on performing integration between access and outlook.
-So, if you need to work with your access database and email at the same time then check out this tutorial sharing data between Access and Outlook.
+This tutorial gives you the best tips and tricks on integrate Access and Outlook.
+So, if you need to work with your Access database and email at the same time then check out this tutorial sharing data between Access and Outlook.

 How To Import From Outlook Within Access 2007, 2010 Or 2013

 1.First of all you need to create a new blank database.